tbep-tech/State-of-the-Bay/doc/informed-engaged-responsible-community.md

 Since 2000, sales from the Tarpon Tag speciality license plate have collectively awarded $2M to more than 370 community-based restoration projects in the bay through TBEP's Bay Mini-Grant program

-Established during the COVID-19 pandemic, the Digital Challenge Grant program was created to provide income opportunities for digital content creators, science communicators, graphic designers and educators.
+Established during the COVID-19 pandemic, the Digital Challenge Grant program was created to provide income opportunities for digital content creators, science communicators, graphic designers, and educators.

 ## Reach Index